THLyon/VCP-Take-Home/README.md

 To get started:

 1. Download and clone the repository.
-2. The application should run without worries, but if there are any issues, here are the dependencies that I installed.
+2. In command line, run 'npm i express' to install express on node.js **The application should run without worries after installing express, but if there are any issues, here are the dependencies that I installed. **
             - npm i
-    - express
             - cheerio
             - he
-    -node-fetch
+            - node-fetch
 3. To start server, run 'npm start' in local terminal.
     - Application should spin up on port 3000
 4. I ran all tests off of "Postman" so I will give instructions geared towards that as some specifics had to be correct for return.